 With a wealth of changes to offer, WordPress 5.1 is an enticing package.
 As always, we recommend making a secure backup of your existing site before upgrading, and checking that any third-party plugins work before rolling out the upgrade to a public-facing site.

-At iFactory we have a team of web developers who are ready to help you upgrade to the latest and greatest content management systems.
-Contact iFactory today to find out how we can help make your website the best it can be.
+At iFactory we have an in-house web app development team who are ready to help you upgrade to the latest and greatest content management systems.
+Talk to iFactory today to find out how we can help make your website development the best it can be.